sojibdotdev/Docker-Static-Website/readme.md

 # Docker Static Website

-A simple Docker container that serves a static website using Nginx.
+A simple Docker container that serves a static website using Nginx .

 ## Building the Image